-- 1.1 Develop research objectives and proposals for own or joint research, at acceptable levels, with assistance if required. - 1.2 Conduct research projects individually and in collaboration with others. - 1.3 Analyse and interpret research findings and draw conclusions on the outcomes. - 1.4 Produce high-quality research outputs for publication in monographs or recognised high-quality journals, or performance/exhibition, as appropriate, and contribute to the School's REF submission at acceptable levels of volume and academic excellence. - 1.5 Contribute to the preparation of proposals and applications to external bodies, for example for funding purposes. - 1.6 Individually or with colleagues, explore opportunities for enterprise activity, knowledge exchange income and/or consultancy, where permissible. - 1.7 Build internal contacts and participate in internal networks and relevant external networks in order to form relationships and collaborations. - 1.8 Continually update knowledge and understanding in field or specialism, and engage in continuous professional development.
+- 1.2 Develop research objectives and proposals for own or joint research, at acceptable levels, with assistance if required. - 1.3 Conduct research projects individually and in collaboration with others. - 1.4 Analyse and interpret research findings and draw conclusions on the outcomes. - 1.5 Produce high-quality research outputs for publication in monographs or recognised high-quality journals, or performance/exhibition, as appropriate. - 1.6 Contribute to the preparation of proposals and applications to external bodies, for example for funding purposes. - 1.7 Individually or with colleagues, explore opportunities for enterprise activity, knowledge exchange income and/or consultancy, where permissible. - 1.8 Build internal contacts and participate in internal networks and relevant external networks in order to form relationships and collaborations. - 1.9 Continually update knowledge and understanding in field or specialism, and engage in continuous professional development.